 If you would like to find out a little more about the Park’s history, head over to the history of Porthkerry Country Park.

 You will also find out some interesting facts about Porthkerry’s shy and secretive snake – the Adder.
 Learn more about the wildlife and habitats of Porthkerry Park.

 Ahead you will now see the Porthkerry Park café, “Marco’s in the Park”.
-We have dropped in many times for a tea, coffee or ice cream.
-The service is always top notch and the staff are very welcoming.
+We have dropped in many times for tea, coffee or ice cream.
+The service is always top-notch and the staff are very welcoming.
 There is a substantial decked seating area where you can enjoy your refreshments while soaking in the surroundings.

 When the weather is good and especially during the weekends and summer holidays, the café gets extremely busy.
 As the park is a real family favourite and dog walking paradise, there is always a good proportion of young families and their four-legged friends, enjoying the refreshments on offer.